jesse-ai/docs/docs/installation.md

 ## Windows

 Before we start the instructions for Windows.
 Its highly recommended to use docker or linux on a virtual machine.
 Why?
 On Windows everything is far more complicated and many more clicks.

-Before we start the instructions for Windows.
-Its highly recommended to use docker or linux on a virtual machine.
-Why?
-On Windows everything is far more complicated and many more clicks.